 While syncing to Salesforce Events, it’s mandatory to map the Date Time field to the End Date-Time field under Salesforce Fields.

-- Under General Settings, select the appropriate value for Salesforce Status and Salesforce Priority, which are Salesforce standard fields.
+- (for Salesforce Tasks) Under General Settings, select the appropriate value for Salesforce Status and Salesforce Priority, which are Salesforce standard fields.